 The nuts and bolts of integrating our shiny new front-end pipeline into our Django project—and using it to create some simple "Hello World" applications with webpack, React, and Vue.

-Learning about hybrid applications by looking at real-world examples of embedded single-page apps and hybrid pages.
-Understanding the issues that come up and common ways to solve them.
+Learning about hybrid applications by creating a single-page React app.
+Exploring the common issues that come up and how to solve them.

 Subscribe for Updates